pardamike/fb-ngSocial/README.md

 Using the ng-facebook library we can post and retreive posts

-This is a simple app to give you the groundwork to your won Facebook posting app with Angular 1
+This is a simple app to give you the groundwork to your own Facebook posting app with Angular 1

 Also using Bootstrap and Bootswatch Flatly theme